neilramaswamy/structured-streaming/docs/guides/testing/unit_testing.md

     # The directory from which your query incrementally reads files
     SOURCE_PATH = "/tmp/my-unit-test"

-    # The file source requires a schema to be defined first.
+    # The file source will require a schema, so we are defining one here.
     schema = (
         StructType()
             .add("name", StringType())